 - The independent registered public accounting firm’s qualifications and independence;

 - The performance of the corporation’s internal audit function and independent registered public accounting firm;

-- Management’s responsibilities to assure that there is in place an effective system of controls reasonably designed to:
+- Management’s responsibilities to assure that there is an effective system of controls reasonably designed to: